 According to a 2010 study in Pediatrics, families who ate a meal together routinely, assured their preschooler got to bed on time, and kept a cap on TV viewing had children who were 40% less likely to become overweight or obese than preschoolers who didn’t get exposed to any of these routines.

-Limit TV Time: Aim for less than 2 hours per day.
+Aim for less than 2 hours per day.
 Even if young children are watching educational programs, it’s good practice to limit this sedentary activity.
-You can read more about this here.
+Kids need to move their bodies.
 Remember, children who sit are not moving, and this can be a contributor to weight gain.

 Children are creatures of habit—they thrive on predictability.
 Having a routine taps into this, promoting security, knowing what to expect and perhaps a sense of calmness.